vuejs/v2.vuejs.org/src/guide/components.md

 ### Registration

-We've learned in the previous sections that we can create a new Vue instances with:
+We've learned in the previous sections that we can create a new Vue instance with:

 ``` js
 new Vue({